Info for

 SEPTEMBER, JANUARY AND MAY INTAKE:

-• Students who begin classes in September will complete Semester 1 in the fall and Semester 2 in the winter/spring semester
+• A student who starts in September will complete Semester 1 in December, and Semester 2 from January to April.

 Courses